telerik/xamarin-forms-docs/nativecontrols/overview.md

 * Apps where you need to achieve custom UI according to the target platform

-*For more details check the official [Xamarin.iOS](https://developer.xamarin.com/guides/ios/getting_started) and [Xamarin.Android](https://developer.xamarin.com/guides/android/getting_started) documentation pages*
+*For more details check the official [Xamarin.iOS](https://developer.xamarin.com/guides/ios/getting_started) and [Xamarin.Android](https://developer.xamarin.com/guides/android/getting_started) documentation pages.*

 ## Native Controls Wrappers